Raspberry

 {Rubus idaeus}

-Boron Deficiency in Raspberries
+Boron deficiency in raspberries

 Failure of the fruiting canes to develop normally in the spring is one of the first signs of boron deficiency in raspberry bushes.
 Death of buds on the canes and failure to produce normal laterals give the bush the appearance of suffering from a “dieback."
 Berry production in such plants is likely to be considerably reduced.